 We replaced all these things with plants: fruit, vegetables, nuts and grains.

 As hard as it was to do, that cleanse made me see the light.
-My skin started to clear up around day 5.
-By day 15, I was acne free… for REAL!
+My face started to clear up around day 5.
+By day 15, I was acne-free for REAL!

-I never realized just how much food played into my skin issues, until I gave up dairy and sugar on this cleanse.
-I saw that certain foods were causing my acne and others were promoting overall health like…
+I never realized how much food affected my skin issues until I gave up dairy and sugar on this cleanse.
+I saw that certain foods were causing my acne and others were promoting overall health like:

-3. Less acne– I thought acne was just for teenagers until mine never left, even after college.
-A few months of daily smoothies + a cleanse changed all of that.
+3. Less acne: I thought acne was just for teenagers until mine never left, even after college.
+A few months of daily smoothies and a cleanse changed all of that.
 I notice that when I stop drinking smoothies daily, my skin is all too eager to let me know.

-5. New passions– Through eating whole food, I gained a new found love for baking, cooking, and gardening.
-I even started a small pallet garden in my townhouse, so that we could use the herbs for smoothies/future cleanses.
-Now I’m growing a large garden thanks to amazing #floridagrowingseasons, and I’m growing food my college-self didn’t even know existed.
+5. New passions: I gained a newfound love for baking, cooking and gardening through eating whole foods.
+I even started a small pallet garden in my townhouse so that we could use the herbs for smoothies and future cleanses.
+Now I’ve got a thriving kitchen garden, and I’m growing food my college self didn’t even know existed.

 Best Foods for Clear Skin